PMET-public/storystore-sdk/README.md

 `yarn install`

+✌️ Run PWA

+`yarn pwa`

+The experience will be available at:

+- **WKND Adventures (Your Demo Web App)**: http://localhost:6007

+You can view and edit source code in the PWA `./packages/pwa`

+---

 ✨ Run StoryStore SDK:

 `yarn sdk`

-The experiences will be available at:
+The experience will be available at:

 - **WKND Adventures (Your Demo Web App)**: http://localhost:6007
 - **UIKit (Development Canvas)**: http://localhost:6006